Advisors

 Amy Ricke

-Amy Ricke, M.D. is a Board-Certified Psychiatrist in Indianapolis.
+Amy Ricke, M.D., is a Board-Certified Psychiatrist in Indianapolis.
 She graduated Summa Cum Laude from the University of Notre Dame with a degree in Science Pre-professional studies.
 She attended Case Western Reserve University for medical school where she was elected to the Alpha Omega Alpha (AOA) Medical Honor Society.
 After completing her Psychiatry residency at Indiana University, she was in private practice providing psychiatric evaluation and treatment, as well as psychotherapy.
 Dr. Ricke has also served as the Director of Psychiatry for a residential eating disorder program in Indiana.
 She currently treats medical students and resident physicians at Indiana University School of Medicine, the largest medical school in the country.
 She also provides psychiatric care for college students via telemedicine and serves as a state-wide consultant for the CHAMP Program for healthcare providers in addiction, mental health, and perinatal psychiatry.
 Dr. Ricke has a clinical interest and expertise in mood and anxiety disorders, developmental trauma and attachment, eating disorders, substance use disorders (addiction), sleep disorders, and women’s mental health (reproductive psychiatry).
 She has given numerous lectures and didactics over the years as a way to educate other mental health professionals and is a fellow of the American Psychiatric Association.

 Edshoener

-Deacon Ed Shoener was ordained a permanent deacon in 2004 and serves at St. Peter’s Cathedral in the Diocese of Scranton, Pennsylvania.
+Deacon Ed Shoener, M.S., was ordained a permanent deacon in 2004 and serves at St. Peter’s Cathedral in the Diocese of Scranton, Pennsylvania.
 Shoener is a founding member of the Association of Catholic Mental Health Ministers and the Catholic Institute of Mental Health Ministry at the University of San Diego.
 He serves on the Council on Mental Illness of the National Catholic Partnership on Disability and on the Board of Pathways to Promise, an interfaith cooperative that facilitates the faith community’s work in reaching out to those with mental illnesses and their families.
 Deacon Shoener, along with Bishop John Dolan, is coauthor of the books Responding to Suicide: A Pastoral Handbook for Catholic Leaders and When a Loved One Dies by Suicide (Ave Maria Press, Notre Dame, IN).
 He, along with family and friends, founded “The Katie Foundation” after his daughter, Kathleen, died by suicide in 2016.
 Katie’s obituary went viral because it spoke to the needs and concerns of people who live with mental illness.
 He lives with his family in Scranton, Pennsylvania.

 Connie Svob